 Winter (December 21 to March 20): hovers around 0°C (32°F)

 Visit our Getting Here page for more information about our climate.

 4 to 8 (plus your guide)

 Ease of birding

 Easy to moderate, with some rare sighting opportunities

 Excellent for birds and scenery

 Pick up and drop off service, transportation during the tour.
-This is a self drive guide tour.
+For 2021, this is a self-drive guided tour (your guide will be in a separate car).
 Contact us for assistance.